Research & Best Practices

 • If scrap products can’t be recycled (castings for example can be remelted and the alloy used again), disposal may carry additional costs.

 Reporting FPY frequently, perhaps via a dashboard, shows whether quality levels are constant, falling, or hopefully rising.
 A declining metric should prompt some investigation as to the cause.
-An improvement will show that corrective actions have been effective.
+Any FPY improvement will show that corrective actions have been effective.
+Here are some examples of the many benefits measuring FPY can bring to manufacturing operations:

 How to improve first pass yield